 Symptoms Of A Bad Alternator

-When the alternator fails you're going to see one or more of the following symptoms:
+Sooner or later, the alternator will fail, and when it does you'll see one or more of the following symptoms:

 - The charge light (also known as the battery light) will be shining nice and bright on your vehicle's instrument cluster.